Trow-Registry/trow/docs/USER_GUIDE.md

 Your client isn't reaching the Trow service.
 Please check the following:

- - Verify that Trow is running (e.g. `kubectl get deploy -n kube-public trow-deploy`).
+ - Verify that Trow is running (e.g. `kubectl get deploy -n trow trow-deploy`).
 If not, refer to the section on logs above to diagnose the issue.
- - Check that the NodePort service exists (e.g. `kubectl describe svc -n kube-public trow`).
+ - Check that a service exists for Trow (e.g. `kubectl describe svc -n trow trow`).
- - Check that your network or cloud provider isn't blocking port 31000, if you're using GKE or AWS, you will likely need to configure networking rules.
+ - Check that your network or cloud provider isn't blocking access.

+_The rest of the advice in this question is applicable only to the quick-install_

+ - Ensure port 31000 is accessible.
+This will likely mean editing network rules if using a public cloud.
  - Make sure that your client is pointing to the correct address.
 The IP address given in the error message should match the public IP of one of the cluster nodes.
 If it doesn't, try running the `install/configure-host.sh` script.

 If you get an error like: